Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems: Hierarchy of entropy production for the general bath case in the classical regime

-As for consistency, we give explicit derivation of the hierarchy of entropy production for general bath case in the classical regime.
+For completeness, we give an explicit derivation of the hierarchy of entropy production for the general bath case in the classical regime.
 Note that this derivation is essentially the classical version of the hierarchy relation in the quantum regime presented in the main text and in the Methods.

 We now show the hierarchy relation